yudhisteer/Face-Recognition-with-Masks/README.md

                             shutil.move(path,save_path)
 ```

 We run the file and check the folders.
 We got ```3981``` folders which had ```20079```wrong images in total.
-In the folders, we see that our algorithm correctly identified the wrong person in Linda Hamilton's folder and in Bill Murray's folder we had more than one mislabelled images.
+In the folders, we see that our algorithm correctly identified the wrong person in Linda Hamilton's folder, and in Bill Murray's folder, we had more than one mislabelled image.
 However, we see that the algorithm also removed the images of the correct label.
-Mainly because the images were blurred or fuzzy, or the subjet had sunglasses in them or there were pictures when the person was too young or too old.
+Mainly because the images were blurred or fuzzy, or the subject had sunglasses in them or there were pictures when the person was too young or too old.
 Nevertheless, data cleaning will now allow our NN to train on a more accurate dataset to make better predictions.

 ![image](https://user-images.githubusercontent.com/59663734/142937113-3235d10a-9a9b-47fe-b4d8-c5d4c6e776de.png)

 ### 2.3 Custom Face Mask Dataset
-Our end goal is to be able to recognize faces with mask.
-The CASIA dataset already have half a million of pictures of faces and we know that by using the Inception Resnet V1 model we can create a face recognition model.
+Our end goal is to be able to recognize faces with masks.
+The CASIA dataset already has half a million pictures of faces and we know that by using the Inception Resnet V1 model we can create a face recognition model.
 What we want to do now is have the same CASIA dataset with the same folders and same pictures but with the persons wearing a mask.
-We don't have such as dataset so we need to ceate one.
+We don't have such as dataset so we need to create one.
 What we want to do is to show our AI the picture of a person **without** a mask, then a picture of the same person **with** a mask and tell him that it is the same person.

 ![image](https://user-images.githubusercontent.com/59663734/142997230-bc4e6fb0-4122-4cdd-8e2f-8a7eb61b3a4b.png)

 In order to achieve the process above, we need to have our mask in ```png``` format.
 PNG formats had 4 channels.
-The fourth channel is used to describe the transparency.
-I will use the Dlib library which is a pre-trained to recognize 68 landmark points that cover the jaw, chin, eyebrows, nose, eyes, and lips of a face.
+The fourth channel is used to describe transparency.
+I will use the Dlib library which is pre-trained to recognize 68 landmark points that cover the jaw, chin, eyebrows, nose, eyes, and lips of a face.
 The numbers 48 to 68 are those for the mouth as shown below.

 ![image](https://user-images.githubusercontent.com/59663734/143016227-3df5cba5-8a75-4c4f-8556-28ebc819e8ad.png)